jordanalexandermeyer/product/spec/pages/product_page/simple/features/information.md

 ## Purpose

-The purpose of Convert information is to display to the user necessary information regarding the bond.
+The purpose of Simple information is to display to the user necessary information regarding the bond.

 ## Implementation

 The Simple information will be displayed in multiple panels.

-### Panel 1: Simple Details
+### Panel 1: Details

 #### Type